Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Abstract

 \section{Abstract}

-Infrared vision-language models (IR-VLMs) are becoming a key paradigm for multimodal perception in low-visibility environments, yet their adversarial robustness remains largely uncharacterized.
-Existing adversarial patch methods are mainly designed for RGB closed-set recognition and do not directly transfer to the open-ended semantics and physical constraints of infrared VLM deployment.
-To bridge this gap, we propose Universal Curved-Grid Patch (UCGP), a universal physical adversarial patch framework tailored to IR-VLMs.
-UCGP combines Curved-Grid Mesh (CGM) parameterization for continuous, low-frequency, and deployable patch generation with a unified representation-driven objective over subspace departure, topology disruption, and stealth.
-We optimize the patch using Meta Differential Evolution and incorporate EOT-augmented TPS deformation modeling to improve robustness under physical deployment and domain shift.
-Under the representation-visible interface setting, UCGP learns a single physically deployable patch that can be reused across samples, target regions, and downstream tasks.
-Instead of manipulating labels or prompts, it attacks visual representation geometry by disrupting the clean-category manifold and weakening cross-modal semantic alignment.
-Extensive experiments show that this universal patch consistently degrades semantic understanding across diverse IR-VLM architectures, while maintaining non-trivial cross-model transferability, stable cross-dataset generalization, real-world physical effectiveness, and resilience against defenses.
-Our findings provide the first evidence that a universal physical patch can reliably compromise semantic understanding in IR-VLMs, exposing an important robustness blind spot in current infrared multimodal systems.
+Infrared vision-language models (IR-VLMs) are becoming important for semantic perception in low-visibility environments, yet their robustness to physical semantic attacks remains underexplored.
+Existing adversarial patch methods are mainly designed for red-green-blue (RGB) images or closed-set infrared detectors and do not directly address open-ended IR-VLM tasks, where one deployable artifact can affect classification, captioning, and visual question answering (VQA) simultaneously.
+We propose Universal Curved-Grid Patch, abbreviated \ourmethod{}, a universal physical adversarial patch framework tailored to IR-VLMs. \ourmethod{} represents the patch as a deployable low-frequency curved grid and optimizes it with a representation-driven objective over subspace departure, topology disruption, and local appearance regularization.
+Meta Differential Evolution (MetaDE) searches for patch parameters with two physical robustness augmentations: Expectation over Transformation (EOT) capture sampling for imaging variations and thin-plate spline (TPS) patch-deformation modeling for non-rigid local shape changes.
+Rather than manipulating labels or prompts, \ourmethod{} disrupts the clean-category manifold in visual representation space, which later appears as degraded cross-modal outputs.
+Experiments show that a single shared patch degrades classification, captioning, and VQA across diverse IR-VLM architectures while retaining measurable cross-model transfer, cross-dataset generalization, cross-category extensibility, and real-scene physical effectiveness under the evaluated conditions.
+These results reveal a robustness blind spot in current infrared multimodal systems.
+Code and reproducibility assets are available at \url{https://github.com/dyx6663/UCGP}.